buppyio/bpy/doc/bpy_put.1.md

 somefile.txt
 ```

-Put a single file into the root directory with a different name.
+Put a single file into the root directory with a different name:

 ```
 $ bpy put /home/ac/somefile.txt foo.txt